eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-incomplete-schema.md

-The policy-oriented `schemaType`, `knownKeywords`, `objectAdditionalPropertiesFalse`, `arrayMinItems`, `arrayMaxItems`, `stringMinLength`, `stringMaxLength`, `objectProperties`, and `arrayUniqueItems` checks are excluded because valid schemas produced false positives for those policies.
+The policy-oriented `schemaType`, `knownKeywords`, `objectAdditionalPropertiesFalse`, `arrayMinItems`, `arrayMaxItems`, `stringMinLength`, `stringMaxLength`, `objectProperties`, and `arrayUniqueItems` checks were considered during the initial design but not shipped.
+They are not configurable checks because valid schemas produced false positives for those policies.